WokLibCodeClub/Install-Python/Windows-installation/README.md

 Once the installation is finished click on the Windows key.
 Type the word Python, and it should find a program called IDLE (with the Python version in brackets after it).

-Click on this to open up the Python Shell window.
+Click on this to open up the Python Shell window:

 ![alt text](PythonShell.png "Shell")